agougher/agougher.github.io/index.md

 ### Welcome

 Welcome to my website!
-I am a PhD candidate at the UMCES Appalachian Lab, where I study the effects of projected climate change on the biogeography of a forest tree species.
+I am a Postdoctoral researcher at the University of British Columbia, where I study the macroecology of plant diseases.
 See the Research page for more information about this and my other research interests.